ElektraInitiative/libelektra/src/plugins/ctype/README.md

 ## Enums

-If a key is set to the type `enum` the plugin will look for the meta data array `check/enum/#`.
+If a key is set to the type `enum` the plugin will look for the metadata array `check/enum/#`.

 For example: